tjhinckl/TclComplete/README.md

 1. Start your Tcl based tool (such as PrimeTime, FusionCompiler, etc)

-2. Create a TclComplete directory underneath <directory>
+2. Run the command which will create the TclComplete directory underneath <directory>
 For Synopsys tools
 >     source ~/.vim/pack/from_gitlab/start/TclComplete/tcl/WriteTclCompleteFilesSynopsys.tcl
 >     TclComplete::WriteFilesSynopsys <directory>